cityofmiami/api-standards/README.md

             -   set max-age based on the refresh speed of your data.

        -   Security

             -   Sensitive data

                 -   Should not be stored anywhere

                    -   Cache-Control:”no-store,max-age=60”

                    -   Consider no-store and private for sensitive data

             -   Private data is meant for a single user

                 -   Cache-Control: “private, max-age=60”

                    -   Default is public, so it needs to be specified

             -   Manage by HTTP cache control directives

             -   Can have multiple directives

-            -

 <span id="_Toc66114507" class="anchor"></span>Supporting multiple data
 formats

 \[Do we just support JSON, best practice is to support multiple?\]

--   JSON, JSONP, XML, CSV
+-   JSON, XML, CSV

     -   Support for multiple formats vs. only one format

-        -   If only 1 future proof for accepting other formats in the future
+        -   If only one format is supported, make sure that you future proof for accepting other formats in the future

     -   Client decides the format if multiple formats are available